mickyyy68/aristar-codex-gui/DOCUMENTATION.md

 ## Behavioral details
 - Worktree root per project: `~/.aristar-codex-gui/worktrees/<project-name>-<hash>/…`.
 - Managed worktree/branch name: `aristar-wt-<safeBranch>-<shortid>`; created from selected base branch/start point.
 Deleted when the worktree is removed.
 Legacy `agent-*` worktrees/branches are still recognized for cleanup.
 Worktree deletion will retry with `git worktree remove -f` when the worktree is dirty.
-- Worktree metadata: stored outside the worktree at `~/.aristar-codex-gui/metadata/<project-key>/<worktree>.json` (base branch, agent branch, created date).
+- Worktree metadata: stored outside the worktree at `~/.aristar-codex-gui/metadata/<project-key>/<worktree>.json` (base branch, agent branch, created date, display name/alias).
+Display names are a UI-only alias; the worktree folder/agent branch names remain unchanged.
 - Recent projects: `ProjectListStore` keeps an ordered list of recent project paths; favorites are stored separately and pinned.
 Legacy `RecentProjectStore` is still present for backward compatibility but the UI now relies on the favorites/recents lists.
 - Branch panes: only app-managed worktrees are listed for a project/branch.
 Worktree creation is blocked if the selected project is itself a managed worktree (nested worktree guard).
 - Cleanup: deleting a worktree removes its directory (if under the managed root) and deletes the agent branch; stopping an agent no longer removes the worktree.